Updated and Refreshed in 2018!

 Problem solving: The act of solving a problem.

 Procedure: A particular way of accomplishing an expected outcome.

 Process: A set of interrelated work activities that transform inputs into outputs.

 New!
 Process analysis: A study of the inputs, steps and outputs of a process.
 Generally used to improve the understanding of the process to determine methods to correct, control or improve the process’ effectiveness and efficiency.

 Process average quality: Expected or average value of process quality.

 Process capability: A statistical measure of the inherent process variability of a given characteristic.
-The most widely accepted formula for process capability is 6 sigma.

 Process capability index: The value of the tolerance specified for the characteristic divided by the process capability.
 The several types of process capability indexes include the widely used Cpk and Cp.